emahuni/strapi-plugin-vitest/README.md

 ```

 This custom initialization script will:
-- _**renames**_ any existing harness files/dirs in `test/helpers` directory _(ones that it ships with)_.
+- _**creates/overwrites**_ any existing harness files/dirs in `test/helpers` directory _(ones that it ships with)_.
   This Test harness has added plugins: [expect-more-jest](https://www.npmjs.com/package/expect-more-jest), [jest-extended](https://www.npmjs.com/package/jest-extended), [sinon-chai](https://www.npmjs.com/package/sinon-chai)
   - uses `.env.test`  file to extend the `.env` file if available.
 This means you can fine-tune the environment for testing purposes, though it maybe for dev purposes as well.
 I use it to turn on or off certain plugins during testing for example.
-- _**renames**_ a `app.test.ts` example file if missing
+- _**creates/overwrites**_ `app.test.ts` example file
-- _**renames**_ a `vitest.config.js` file if missing
+- _**creates/overwrites**_ `vitest.config.js` vitest configuration file
 - _**creates**_ a `config/env/test/database.(js|ts)` file if missing

-> This command is meant to be run once to expose the testing harness, however, you can run it any time to get the fresh/updated harness, and it will back up any existing harness files.
+> This command is meant to be run once to expose the testing harness.
+However, you can run it any time to get the fresh/updated harness, and it will overwrite any existing harness files (VCS is essential here).
 You can freely edit these files if you wish to customize the harness or add new features through extensions and plugins.
-You can migrate your previous customizations from backups it creates if you so run this command on existing customizations.
+You can migrate your previous customizations through VCS diffs if you so run this command on existing customizations.

+### Configuration

 #### `tsconfig.config` Modifications
 Create or add the following into `tsconfig.json`: